2013 Premier's Sustainability Awards winners and finalists

 Students have established links with local mentors from Logan City Council, Toohey and Jacobs Well Environment Centre, Wild Mountains, and the Logan Eco Festival to help introduce a culture of sustainable living into the school.

-Winner Community Award (L-R) Premier Campbell Newman, Barton Green, Chairman, Business South Bank, and Joel Jessup, State Manager of Bendigo Bank.
+Winner Community Award (L-R) former Premier Campbell Newman, Barton Green, Chairman, Business South Bank, and Joel Jessup, State Manager of Bendigo Bank.

 Business South Bank